 [Overview]

-A collaborative research group led by Professor Tetsuya Sakurai of the Department of Interdisciplinary Sciences in the School of Integrated Sciences at our university has revealed that in mRNA splicing—a critical process in gene expression in eukaryotes—Euglena algae utilize numerous introns that follow entirely different rules, in addition to the sequence rules commonly observed in other eukaryotes.
+A collaborative research group led by Professor Tetsuya Sakurai Faculty our university has revealed that in Euglena algae, mRNA splicing—a critical process in gene expression in eukaryotes—involves the simultaneous use of numerous introns that follow entirely different rules from those commonly observed in other eukaryotes.

 This study represents the first molecular genetic demonstration of a species in which conventional and non-conventional introns coexist; it is expected that, when combined with the introduction of synthetic introns via genome editing, this discovery will enable applications such as the regulation of gene expression.